Kazinga Channel Boat Cruise, Prices, Wildlife and Booking Tips

-Wildlife and Birding on the 32km Channel
+Wildlife you can see on the Kazinga Channel cruise

 The 32-kilometer stretch of water is the life of the park.
 When you are on the boat, you see the park from the bottom up.
 This gives you a clear view of the mud banks where many things happen.
 In the dry season, the banks become very crowded.
 Animals that usually hide in the thick bushes have to come out to drink.
 This makes the channel the best place for spotting things without driving for hours.
 The water is calm, and the boat moves at a slow speed.
 This allows you to watch animal behavior closely.
 You might see a mother hippo protecting its calf or a group of buffalo staring at the boat.
 The animals are used to the noise of the engines and do not run away.